tauri-apps/tauri-docs/docs/debugging/debugging.md

 tauri dev
 ```

-This will give you a granular stack trace.
-Generally speaking, the Rust compiler will help you by
+This command gives you a granular stack trace.
+Generally speaking, the Rust compiler helps you by
 giving you detailed information about the issue, such as:

 ```